kokoalberti/raster-baselayers/datasets/gleam/README.md

 ## Processing Notes

+* Reading NetCDF data in GDAL is a pain: https://gis.stackexchange.com/questions/242270/gdalwarp-netcdf-input-file-has-no-raster-bands?rq=1
 * Data in NetCDF format from password-protected SFTP site
 * Command-line downloads over SFTP are a pain.
 See for info: https://stackoverflow.com/questions/5386482/how-to-run-the-sftp-command-with-a-password-from-bash-script
 * So sshpass needs to be installed before this works.
 FFS why does this have to be so complicated?